predmach/docker-openemr/README.md

   - Open EMR Setup : press _continue_.

-  - Open EMR Setup step 1 : option suppose to be "I have already created the database" and press _continue_.
+  - Open EMR Setup step 1 : option suppose to be "Have setup create the database" and press _continue_.

   - Open EMR Setup step 2 :

    MYSQL SERVER:
     - Server Host ==> db  (this is relate to link container _some-mysql:db_)
+    - Server Port ==> 3306 (stay the same)
-    - Database Name ==> openemr
+    - Database Name ==> openemr (stay the same)
-    - Login Name ==> openemruser
+    - Login Name ==> openemr (stay the same)
-    - PASSWORD ==> opendbpasswd or the one you are using when database was create ...
+    - PASSWORD ==>  xxxxxxx  (you need to created a password for the database fallow site recomendation)
-    - ........
+    - Name for Root Account ==> root (normally stay the same)
-    - Root Pass:  ==> nothing there.
+    - Root Pass:  ==> xxxxxx (root password for your mysql database ; the same when you created the mysql container)
-    - User Hostname ==> localhost
+    - User Hostname ==> %  (this normally no recomended but the mysql container will be internally linked with openemr container)
-    - .......
+    - UTF-8 Collation ==> General (stay the same)

   OPENEMR USER:

-   - Initial User Password: need to entry a new passowrd for admin user(remember it needed to log in).
+   - Initial User Password: need to entry a new password for admin user(remember it needed to log in).
    - Press _continue_.

 - Open EMR Setup step 3 to 6 : press continue.